 This is a graduate level run (yes, like Hardrock), as it is unmarked and almost unsupported (only one aid-station at the turn-around).
 This CANNOT be your first 50 miler.
-There are many cairns and you primarily stay on a ridgeline, but with no course marking (apart from the Forest Service blazes and cairns) it is still possible to get well off course.
-The "graduate" part is due to the requirement to carry what you need for 5 - 9 hours of running, and the fact that once you are out on the course there is no easy way out until the turnaround.
-Additionally, due to the ridge-line nature of the terrain, exposure is extreme in case of a thunderstorm.
+There are many cairns and you primarily stay on a ridgeline, but with no course marking it is still possible to get well off course.
+You will need to carry supplies for five to nine hours of running, and once you are out on the course there is no easy way out until the turnaround.

 The race, a 45 mile out-and-back, starts and finishes at the Hyalite Creek Trailhead.
 It is on 100% singletrack trail, with one significant climb to Hyalite Peak (10,300 feet) and multiple short steep climbs totaling close to 11,000 feet total vertical gain.
 Though the elevation gain is not huge for the distance, it is deceptively difficult due to the high elevation and often rocky trails.
 The course is almost exclusively at or above 9500 feet, with spectacular views of the Paradise Valley, Absaroka Mountains, and Spanish Peaks.
-There is the possibility of seeing elk, mountain goats, mountain lions and bears (both black and grizzly)!
+Elk, mountain goats, and bears (both black and grizzly) may be seen.
 Hand-drawn and topographic maps are available at the website.

 While registration is free (because of the nature of our USFS contract), a donation of $40 (for the solo race) or $55 (for the relay) is highly encouraged.
 You may donate when you register by selecting "Solo Donation" or "Relay Donation" under Add Ons (preferred), or you can bring money to the pre-race meeting.